Borteq2/Learning-Django-weatherApp/README.md

 #### For launch my way:
 - make sure you already have `poetry` on yout PC.
 If not - `pip install poetry` will add it to you, or use any another way to get poetry
 - clone project
-- at start dir (`Training-weatherApp`) launch in terminal: `poetry init`.
+- at start dir (`Django-weatherApp`) launch in terminal: `poetry init`.
 Maybe it says something like .toml already there, it means this step already done by me for you. :)
 - `poetry install` (it may lag sometimes, dont worry, just wait)
 - to make sure all ok, launch `poetry show --tree`.
 Must return beautiful tree view for dependencies (with short descriptions, wow!)
 ```